scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 In addition, each Certificate Authority MUST create a control plane root private key and a self-signed certificate containing the corresponding public key.
 A representative of the Certificate Authority need not be present at the ceremony as they do not need to sign the TRC, but they MUST provide their root certificate to be shared at the ceremony.
 The validity period of the certificates generated in advance MUST cover the full TRC validity period.

-The location MUST provide electricity and power sockets for each participant, and should provide a monitor or projector that allows the Ceremony Administrator to display proceedings.
+The location should provide electricity and power sockets for each participant, and should provide a monitor or projector that allows the Ceremony Administrator to display proceedings.

 The Ceremony Administrator and Voting ASes MUST each bring to the Signing Ceremony a secure machine capable of signing and verifying TRCs and computing the SHA-512 digest of the files.
 For voting ASes, the machine requires access to their own sensitive and regular voting private keys.